demiculus/demiculus.github.io/breaking.md

 23 Jan 2019 - First time able to touch foot to ground on right side.

+6 Feb 2019 - Right hand chair both toes touch the ground for the first time (wow I thought this was my first)

 ### Scorpion

 12 Jan 2019 - First time my butt touches the wall on scorpion

 ### Handstand

-25 Jan 2019 - First time walking backwards (max 6 steps at a time)
+25 Jan 2019 - First time walking backwards max 6 steps at a time, usually 2

+6 Feb 2019 - Walked backwards 8 steps for the first time

 ### Toprock - Style

 26 Jan 2019 - Dancing with a chrunch position (knees 30%) looks better

-26 Jan 2019 - Only using legs doesn't look so good, always add arms.
+26 Jan 2019 - Only using legs doesn't look so good, always add arms

 ### General